 As reported in Sacred Heart House of Denver’s Year-End Report/Evaluation, the primary indicator of success of the In-House Stabilization Program is the percentage of women who successfully move to stable housing.
-Sacred Heart House of Denver also considers itself successful when it presents even the opportunity for women experiencing homelessness to stabilize their lives, since many become part of the Follow-Up Program after they leave the House and obtain housing with resources gained through the In-House Stabilization Program.
+Sacred Heart House of Denver also considers itself successful when it presents even the opportunity for women experiencing homelessness to stabilize their lives, since many become part of the Follow-Up Program after they leave the House and obtain housing with resources they contacted through the In-House Stabilization Program.

 The women who receive the services of our programs are not usually experiencing homelessness as the result of a single crisis, such as a recent job loss, but rather as the result of more complex issues.
 Domestic problems and evictions connected to inability to pay rent or mortgage payments lead the list of causes of homelessness for recent residents.
 (More than half the women served have been victims of domestic violence.)
-In addition, many women have migrated to Denver in search of employment.
+Many women have migrated to Denver in search of employment.
 Some, particularly single women, are facing the aftermath of substance abuse and chronic physical or mental illness.
 Lack of job training and education and limited options for affordable housing further complicate their situations.
 Their lives have been shaped by unhealthy behavior patterns and unfortunate circumstances.
 By helping women identify and begin to address their issues, Sacred Heart House of Denver enables them to secure stable housing and move toward self-sufficiency.

 During the day, infants and toddlers may be enrolled in suitable day care: Margery Reed Day Care Center fills this need for many mothers, while they pursue housing and education/employment goals.
 Older children are enrolled in neighborhood schools or remain by choice in the schools they attended before they became homeless.
 Women, especially mothers, are strongly encouraged to increase their education with referrals to Work Options for Women, Emily Griffith Technical College and local community colleges.
 Women staying at Sacred Heart House of Denver, who are enrolled in education programs or who have sustainable employment, are considered for participation in Sacred Heart House of Denver’s Transitional Housing Program.

-The contribution of volunteers' talents and their commitment to Sacred Heart House of Denver complement the financial support received from foundations, individuals, churches and business organizations in the Denver community.
+The contribution of volunteers' talents and their commitment to Sacred Heart House of Denver complement the financial support received from foundations, individuals, faith-based and business organizations in the Denver community.
 This support enabled Sacred Heart House to raise matching funds to secure a Community Development Block Grant for the renovation of its building, which was built in 1886.
 In December 1994, Sacred Heart House of Denver completed this project.

 The Continuum of Services at Sacred Heart House of Denver will never be self-supporting: Services of the In-House Stabilization and Follow-Up Programs are provided free of charge.
-Women in the Transitional Housing Program pay 30% of their incomes in rent according to HUD guidelines; monthly amounts range from $25 to $300 and help pay for Homeowner’s Association fees, utilities and maintenance.
+Women in the Transitional Housing Program pay 30% of their incomes in rent according to HUD guidelines; monthly amounts range from $25 to $300 and help pay Homeowners Association fees, utilities and maintenance.
 The six transitional housing properties owned by Sacred Heart House of Denver have 20-year interest-free loans from Denver Housing & Neighborhood Development Services.
 Five of the six loans are forgiven at the end of the 20-year period, if housing is provided in accordance with HUD guidelines.

 OUR CONTRIBUTION TO THE COMMUNITY

 In October 2003, (then) Denver Mayor John Hickenlooper appointed members to the Denver Commission to End Homelessness with a mandate to create a plan to end homelessness in ten years.
 The Commission focused on eight core goals, realizing that “affordable housing and services to help people return to full participation in the community are fundamental.”
-Sacred Heart House of Denver has worked toward these goals by providing emergency shelter beds, supportive services promoting long-term stability and improved functioning and transitional housing opportunities, as presented in the Ten-Year Plan to End Homelessness, aka Denver’s Road Home, even before the Plan was conceived and implemented.
+Sacred Heart House of Denver has worked toward these goals by providing temporary housing with supportive services promoting long-term stability and improved functioning and transitional housing opportunities, as presented in the Ten-Year Plan to End Homelessness, aka Denver’s Road Home, even before the Plan was conceived and implemented.
 To increase its effectiveness in the service provider community and help Denver achieve its goals, Sacred Heart House of Denver is an active participant in the Colorado Homeless Management Information Systems.